 - Typewriter Repair and Inventory: Purchasing, Administrative and Campus Services has designated Corris Rental & Repair as the exclusive provider for typewriter repair and service.
 These services are provided on an 'as needed' basis and are the sole responsibility of the requesting department.
 To request service, contact Corris Rental & Repair at 781-894-9822.
 Payment should be made using the Bentley University Purchasing Card (MasterCard credit card).
 If you do not have a Bentley University Purchasing Card, please contact Purchasing, Administrative and Campus Services at extension 3456.

 - Copier Maintenance and Supplies: All departmental copiers are provided through a campus-wide contract, which includes service.
-When a copier requires service, please contact the Copy Center Operations Manager at extension 2571.
+When a copier requires service, please contact the Convenience Copy Help Line at extension 2571.
 If you need training to operate a copier in your area, contact Purchasing, Administrative and Campus Services at extension 3456.
-Copy paper may be ordered by contacting Tana Mahar of Office Depot at 508-843-4022.
+Copy paper may be ordered through an Office Depot office supply account.
 All orders placed by 3:00 PM will be delivered the next business day.
-Toner, developer and fuser oil are included in the campus-wide contract and are maintained by the contractor on campus.
-You may request these items by calling the Copy Center at extension 2571.
+Toner, developer and fuser oil are included in the campus-wide copier contract and are maintained by the contractor on campus.
+You may request these items by calling the Convenience Copy Help Line at extension 2571.

 - Food and Beverage Vending Machines: Purchasing, Administrative and Campus Services monitors all Food and Beverage Vending machines on campus.
 As such, any problems relating to machines on campus or other vending issues should be relayed to Purchasing, Administrative and Campus Services at extension 3456.
-Faculty and staff members as well as Graduate students, commuters and visitors may call the snack vendor, P&J's Vending, directly for a refund at (800) 694-8494.
-When calling P&J's Vending, please provide the machine number, location, description of item, amount of money lost on purchase and the date.
+Faculty and staff members as well as Graduate students, commuters and visitors may call the snack vendor directly for a refund at the toll-free number provided on the machine.
+When calling, please provide the machine number, location, description of item, amount of money lost on purchase and the date.
 In addition, the caller's name and address will be noted and a check will be mailed for compensation of the lost funds.

 - Surplus Assets: Purchasing, Administrative and Campus Services has been delegated responsibility for the ultimate disposition of surplus assets.
 In attempt to do so efficiently, they will be guided by various considerations, including alternate usage of defined surplus elsewhere on the campus.
 Each department is authorized to define the utility value of an item from their own prospective unit, but Purchasing, Administrative and Campus Services will determine any potential campus-wide value.
 As such, surplus items will first be considered for intra-campus reallocation.
 If this is not possible, disposition opportunities through resale, bartering, or donation will be explored prior to the outright disposal of such goods.
 It is incumbent upon each department to notify Purchasing, Administrative and Campus Services when an item has been deemed unusable due to obsolescence, disrepair or lack of functional need.
 In this event.
 Purchasing, Administrative and Campus Services will coordinate the removal of the item and proceed with the disposition as determined appropriate.
 Although accountability on an ongoing basis is the responsibility of department managers, the university requires a constant reconciliation to the general ledger.
 Purchasing, Administrative and Campus Services will be the median for this exercise, completing and submitting Material Disposition Forms as deemed necessary.